HardisonCo/.github/international/gabon/ga-health/hms-dev/index.md

 ## Integration Points

-This document outlines how HMS-DEV is integrated with ga_Health systems in Gabon.
+This document outlines how HMS-DEV is integrated with ga-health systems in Gabon.